Location: St Eustatius

 Start Dates: Project is ongoing

-- Work with Coral Reefs in a Marine Park Reserve in the Caribbean
+- Work with coral reefs in a protected Marine Park in the Caribbean

 - Take part in all nature conservation activities on the island